 Travel Guide: How To Spend One Day in Saint Petersburg

 With multiple museums and palaces of the Royal Family times in Russia, Saint Petersburg might be considered as one big historical cluster.
-If you have only 24 hours here, your journey might be pretty intense, but truly exciting.
+If you have only 24 hours here in winter, your journey might be pretty intense, but truly exciting.

 No trip to St Petersburg would be complete without a visit to the iconic Winter Palace.
+In winter the biggest Christmas tree in the city is located there.
 The palace is an extravagant, baroque building that was once home to Russian royal family before they fled ahead of the Russian Revolution.
 The Winter Palace played an important role in the history of the country — a bloody massacre took place in the nearby Palace Square in 1905, when demonstrators were killed by imperial guards.

 2. The Hermitage Museum